 What Is Student Loan Forbearance?

-The CARES Act and executive orders by Donald Trump and Joe Biden offer coronavirus student loan relief for all federally-owned student loans, waiving both monthly payments and interest payments, as a form of automatic forbearance through Sept.
-30, 2021.
+The CARES Act and executive orders by President Joe Biden offer coronavirus student loan relief for all federally owned student loans, waiving both monthly payments and interest payments, as a form of automatic forbearance through September 30, 2021.

 Forbearance for federal student loans can be general or mandatory.
-General forbearance is up to your loan servicer's discretion.
-Reasons general forbearance may be granted can include:
+General forbearance is up to the discretion of your loan servicer.
+Reasons why general forbearance may be granted can include:

 - Financial hardship